hpatel1959/jungle-rails/README.md

 ## What the App Looks Like!

+### Website directs to login page if user is not signed in!

 !["Website directs to login page if user is not signed in!"](https://github.com/hpatel1959/jungle-rails/blob/master/docs/show-login.png?raw=true)

+### Lists all products on home page once user is logged in!

 !["Lists all products on home page once user is logged in!"](https://github.com/hpatel1959/jungle-rails/blob/master/docs/show-products.png?raw=true)

+### Shows user items in cart once added!

 !["Shows user items in cart once added!"](https://github.com/hpatel1959/jungle-rails/blob/master/docs/show-cart-with-items.png?raw=true)